posthtml/posthtml-web-component/README.md

 </script>
 ```

-This is a runable component itself.
-Consider There is a `index.html`:
+This is a runnable component itself.
+Consider there is a `index.html`:

 ```html
 <!-- index.html -->